 - World Bank

-In colonial times Portuguese law applied in Angola although the traditional customary law was in many cases tolerated or tacitly accepted.
+In colonial times, Portuguese law applied in Angola although the traditional customary law was in many cases tolerated or tacitly accepted.
 (A summary of this aspect of the Angolan legal system can be found in Narana Coissoro, African Customary Law in the Former Portuguese Territories, 1954-1974, 28 J. Afr.
 L 72 (1984).)

-What followed Angola’s independence from Portugal were 26 years of war and more than 30 years of restless legislative activity in a constant attempt to extend state authority from Luanda to the entire country and its population.
+What followed Angola's independence from Portugal were 26 years of war and more than 30 years of restless legislative activities in a constant attempt to extend state authority from Luanda to the entire country and its population.

 Angola follows the civil-law tradition (at least the formal legal system).
 Legislation is the primary source of law.
-Courts base their judgements on legislation, and there is no binding precedent as understood in common law systems.
-Therefore, not being able to easily find legislation may indeed be a researcher’s most upsetting hurdle.
+Courts base their judgements on legislation, and there is no binding precedent as understood in common-law systems.
+Therefore, not being able to easily find legislation may indeed be a researcher's most upsetting hurdle.

 A school of thought defends that Angola is not merely a legal system based on civil law, but rather a pluralistic system.
 The size of the country, the diversity of its people and the many long years of war meant that the Angolan state was never, in practical terms, able to reach and rule the country and the population in their entirety.
 Therefore, in many areas of the country, traditional customary law still plays an important role, as do local ways of applying state law.

-Regarding the Angolan state, the very first article of the Constitution states that Angola “shall be a sovereign and independent Republic, based on the dignity of the individual and the will of Angolan people, whose primary objective shall be the build a free, just, democratic, solidary society of peace, equality and social progress.”
+Regarding the Angolan state, the very first article of the Constitution states that Angola "shall be a sovereign and independent Republic, based on the dignity of the individual and the will of the Angolan people, whose primary objective shall be to build a free, just, democratic, solidary society of peace, equality and social progress."
 The Constitution defines Angola as a unitary (article 8) and secular (article 10) state based on the rule of law and imposes a duty on the state to promote and defend human rights.
 Article 2(1) lists a number of principles that the Constitution embodies: the rule of law, the sovereignty of the people, the supremacy of the Constitution and the law, the separation of powers and the interdependence of functions, national unity, pluralism of political expression and organization, and representative and participatory democracy.

 In terms of the Constitution, the fundamental tasks of the state are to guarantee national independence, territorial integrity and national sovereignty; ensure fundamental rights, freedoms and guarantees; gradually create the necessary conditions required to effectively implement the economic, social and cultural rights of Angolan citizens; promote the well-being, social solidarity and improved quality of life for Angolans, especially the most deprived social groups; and to promote equality, the eradication of poverty, universal and free primary health care, and universal access to free compulsory education.